TAGGED AS: comic, Comic Book, Marvel, MCU

 That’s right: Tony Stark was nearly played by the Top Gun star!

-We may like to think the actors who play ‘Earth’s Mightiest Heroes’ are irreplaceable, but many of their now-synonymous roles nearly went to other actors.
-Tom Hiddleston, Chris Hemsworth, Chris Evans, Sebastian Stan, Anthony Mackie, Chadwick Boseman, and Chris Pratt were all accomplished actors before their MCU debuts, but none had the worldwide recognition they have now, following 22 films and $20 billion at the global box office.
-Their casting was a risk in many ways – but one that paid off.
+We may like to think the actors who play “Earth’s Mightiest Heroes” are irreplaceable, but many of their now-synonymous roles nearly went to other actors.
+Tom Hiddleston, Chris Hemsworth, Chris Evans, Sebastian Stan, Anthony Mackie, Chadwick Boseman, and Chris Pratt were all accomplished actors before their MCU debuts, but none had the worldwide recognition they have now, following 28 films and $30 billion at the global box office.
+Casting them was a risk in many ways – but one that paid off.
 If not for talented casting agents, circumstance, and a little luck, the final battle in Avengers: Endgame might have looked very different indeed.

 This is about as near an actual casting as you can get.
 It’s not hard to picture the Edge of Tomorrow star decked out in Natasha’s black spandex and sporting her red locks, but contractual obligations and, oddly enough, Meryl Streep thwarted the plan to cast Emily Blunt.
 When she signed onto The Devil Wears Prada, Blunt had to agree to a two-picture deal.
 Fox invoked the clause for Jack Black’s Gulliver’s Travels, and the English actress was forced to turn down the role of the Russian spy who joined the MCU in Iron Man 2.
 Scarlett Johansson is Black Widow, and we wouldn’t have it any other way, but given how fantastic Blunt was as Rita Vrataski it does make us pause to ponder what if…